 1) Open your browser: As your web browser stores cookies, the initial step would be to open your browser.
 You must have known and authentic browsers such as Firefox, Chrome, Safari, and Internet Explorer.

 2) Find out the cookie storage: Every browser stores cookies in a slightly different location.
 In Internet Explorer 9, they exist in “Tools,” then “Internet Options,” then “Privacy.”
 Whereas, in Chrome, select the Chrome menu on the toolbar and click “Privacy.”
 Mostly, browsers store cookies set up in the privacy options.

 3) Choose your setting: Every browser offers a wide range of options for handling cookies.
 Internet Explorer contains a slider that is adjustable from greater or lesser amounts of protection.
 However, Chrome allows both to delete existing cookies in a single click and choose how to collect and store future cookies.

 Banning cookies makes it difficult or almost impossible for websites to navigate.

 On the other hand, a setting is necessary to harness third-party and cookie tracking.
 This will help you to protect your privacy and makes your online activities possible.
 Cookie consent law subsides online hacking and makes a user’s data safe because people’s trust and consent are all that matters.

 How to get Cookie Compliant

-With massive fines and the reputational risk associated to getting fined for NON Compliance and breaking Cookie Law, you really need to make sure you are safe from fines.
+With massive fines and the reputational risk associated with getting fined for NON-Compliance and breaking Cookie Law, you really need to make sure you are safe from fines.

-In a recent survey of over 5,000 websites conducted by the Institute of Data Protection (IDP) more than 87% were found to be non-compliant.
+In a recent survey of over 5,000 websites conducted by the Seers more than 87% found as non-compliant.